wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/3-mcas-best-practices.md

 ## Detect cloud threats, compromised accounts, malicious insiders, and ransomware

-Use anomaly detection policies to apply user and entity behavioural analytics (UEBA) and machine learning to detect unusual activity across your cloud environment.
+Use anomaly detection policies to apply user and entity behavioral analytics (UEBA) and machine learning to detect unusual activity across your cloud environment.

 Create an activity policy to detect activity from unexpected locations.